 Our "know your rights" packets provide workers with information about their rights at work in Arizona.
-They are available in a number of languages, below.
+They are available below in Spanish and English, and please let us know if you would like a packet in another language.
 Contact us to schedule an outreach presentation!

 Questions about your rights at work?
 Interested in scheduling a workplace rights presentation?
-Call us to schedule an appointment at 621-7331.
-Please leave a message with your name and number and someone will follow up with you soon.
+Contact us to schedule an appointment at 621-7331 or email@example.com and we will follow up with you within one business day.